There are Several Ways to Get SketchUp

 Steps 15-16 arm you with the ability unhide all hidden items by simply pressing the U key.
 The shortcut lets you unhide all objects without opening the Edit menu to do it.

-Steps 17-18 arm you with the ability unhide the last hidden item (that is, not all of the hidden items) by simply pressing the V key.
+Steps 17-18 arm you with the ability unhide the last hidden item (that is, not all the hidden items) by simply pressing the V key.
 The shortcut lets you unhide the last hidden object without opening the Edit menu to do it.

-Finally, steps 19-20 arm you with the ability to enable dimensioning by simply pressing the D key.
+Steps 19-20 arm you with the ability to enable dimensioning by simply pressing the D key.
 You can avoid clicking on the Dimension icon in the Large Tool Set.

 These shortcuts might not make much sense right now but TRY TO REMEMBER THESE SHORTCUTS.
 Write them down if necessary.
 Use them whenever possible to avoid going to a menu.
 They can make your SketchUp experience much simpler and much more enjoyable.